Access4all/adg/pages/introduction/how-to/README.md

 ---
 navigation_title: "How to"
-position: 1
+position: 2
-changed: "2018-06-05"
+changed: "2018-06-14"
 ---

 # How to use this guide

-**This guide encompasses a huge amount of knowledge about various topics of both theoretical and practical nature, all of which are highly relevant to developing accessible websites.**
+**This guide encompasses a huge amount of knowledge about various topics of both theoretical and practical nature, all of which are highly relevant to developing accessible websites.
+To get the most out of this guide, let us explain to you how to use it best, and how you can contribute to it.**

-The content in its entirety is the result of many years of hands-on practice in the field of auditing websites for accessibility (and helping to optimise them), as well as developing accessible websites.
-It emerged from the daily experience of user experts with special needs, blended together with the profound technical knowledge of fullstack web developers.

-## How to read and work through this guide
+## Reading and working through this guide

-**TODO**

-To people wanting to learn about accessibility, this guide aims to provide a comprehensive resource for both:

-- Beginners looking for a pragmatic to dive into the world of accessibility.
-- Seasoned experts wanting to extend their knowledge and searching for new inspirations.
+This guide aims to provide a comprehensive resource for both beginners looking for a pragmatic way to dive into the world of accessibility, as well as seasoned experts wanting to extend their knowledge and embracing new inspirations.

-To get the most out of this guide, let us explain to you how to use it best.

 ### Language